Minneapolis VA Health Care System

-Volunteers are an important part of caring for our Veterans.
-They contribute services and dollars important to programs that directly benefit our patients.
-Approximately 1,600 people volunteer each year with the Minneapolis VA Health Care System totaling over 200,000 volunteer hours.
+Volunteers are an important part of caring for our Veterans, they contribute services and dollars important to programs that directly benefit our patients.
+Approximately 1,300 people volunteer each year with the Minneapolis VA Health Care System totaling over 180,000 volunteer hours.

 Visit our Volunteer website here.